 (#11607)If an AP that is affiliated with an AP MLD receives a (#11318)multi-link probe request requesting complete profile and responds with a multi-link probe response (per 11.1.4.3.4 (Criteria for sending a response)), the Address 1 field of the Probe Response frame may be set to the broadcast address(#10621).

 NOTE 2—An AP operating in the 6 GHz band (#10226)is allowed to set the Address 1 field of the Probe Response frame to broadcast address as defined in 26.17.2.3.2 (AP behavior for fast passive scanning).

+(#13756)If an AP that is affiliated with an AP MLD receives an ML probe request with the Transmitting Link Info Requested subfield in the Common Info field of the Probe Request Multi-Link element set to 1, it shall respond with an ML probe response carrying the information of the AP in the frame body of the ML probe response.
+Otherwise, it may not carry the information of the AP in the frame body of the ML probe response.

 An AP corresponding to the transmitted BSSID in a multiple BSSID set shall transmit a (#11318)multi-link probe response in response to a multi-link probe request that is soliciting information of an MLD with which an AP corresponding to the nontransmitted BSSID in the same multiple BSSID set is affiliated.
 Such a (#11318)multi-link probe response shall carry a Basic Multi-Link element containing information of the solicited AP MLD and one or more APs affiliated with it.
 The Basic Multi-Link element shall be carried in the frame body of the (#11318)multi-link probe response, whose location is outside of the Multiple BSSID element carried in the frame (#10621)and the (#10453)AP MLD ID Present subfield of the Presence Bitmap subfield of the Basic Multi-Link element shall be set to 1.
 The (#10453)AP MLD ID subfield of the Common Info field of the Basic Multi-Link element (#10621)shall be set to the same value as the BSSID Index subfield of the Multiple-BSSID Index element carried in the Nontransmitted BSSID Profile subelement of the Multiple BSSID element(#10622).